Benin: Post-colonial

+21st century

 Kérékou and former president Soglo did not run in the 2006 elections, as both were barred by the constitution's restrictions on age and total terms of candidates.
-On 5 March 2006, an election resulted in a runoff between Yayi Boni and Adrien Houngbédji.
+The Beninese presidential election, 2006 resulted in a runoff between Thomas Boni Yayi and Adrien Houngbédji.
 The runoff election was held on 19 March and was won by Boni, who assumed office on 6 April.
 Boni was reelected in 2011, taking 53.18% of the vote in the first round—enough to avoid a runoff election.
 He was the first president to win an election without a runoff since the restoration of democracy in 1991.

 In the March 2016 presidential elections in which Boni Yayi was barred by the constitution from running for a third term, businessman Patrice Talon won the second round with 65.37% of the vote, defeating investment banker and former Prime Minister Lionel Zinsou.
 Talon was sworn in on 6 April 2016.
-Speaking on the same day that the Constitutional Court confirmed the results, Talon said that he would "first and foremost tackle constitutional reform", discussing his plan to limit presidents to a single term of 5 years in order to combat "complacency".
+Speaking on the same day that the Constitutional Court confirmed the results, Talon said that he would "first and foremost tackle constitutional reform", discussing his plan to limit presidents to a single term of 5 years to combat "complacency".
 He said that he planned to slash the size of the government from 28 to 16 members.
-In April 2021, President Patrice Talon was re-elected, with more than 86.3% of the votes cast, in Benin's presidential election.
+In April 2021, President Patrice Talon was re-elected, with more than 86.3% of the votes cast in the 2021 Beninese presidential election.
 The change in election laws resulted in total control of parliament by president Talon's supporters.

+On 11 December 2020, Benin ratified the Treaty on the Prohibition of Nuclear Weapons, making the use of nuclear weapons in the country illegal.
+It officially entered into force for Benin on 22 January 2021.
-In February 2022, Benin saw its largest terrorist attack in history.

-On 20 February 2022, President Patrice Talon inaugurated an exhibition with 26 pieces of sacred art returned to Benin by France, 129 years after they were looted by colonial forces.
+In February 2022, Benin saw its largest terrorist attack in history, the W National Park massacre.
+On 20 February 2022, President Talon inaugurated an exhibition with 26 pieces of sacred art returned to Benin by France, 129 years after they were looted by colonial forces.

-Politics
+In March 2025, the government of Benin adopted a law, recognizing 16 kingdoms, 80 senior chiefs and 10 traditional chiefs through a new law.
+The pre-colonial period starting in 1894 for the south and 1897 for the north served as a historical reference for the bill, identifying traditional territories and rules to institutionalize chieftaincy.

+In July 2025, the My Afro Origins law went into effect, granting the right of provisional Beninese citizenship to members of the African diaspora whose ancestry was impact by the transatlantic slave trade.